PriyanshiNegi01/OIBSIP-Data-Science-Intern/Task 2 - Unemployment Analysis with Python/README.md

 Estimated Employed = percentage of people employed

 Estimated Labour Participation Rate (%) = labour force participation rate by dividing the number of people actively participating in the labour force by the total number of people eligible to participate in the labor force

+## Tools Used
+1. Python programming language
+2. Numpy and Pandas for exploratory analysis
+3. Matplotlib for data visualization
+4. Jupyter notebook as IDE